Energy in Wales

-Energy in Wales refers to the production of electricity in Wales.
+Energy in Wales is the production of electricity in Wales.

 Electricity production

 In 2018, the annual production of electricity in Wales was 30.2 TWh and consumed 14.9 TWh, which means that Wales generates twice as much electricity as it consumes and is a net exporter of electricity to England, Ireland and Europe.
 In the same year, 25% was from renewable sources, up from 22% in 2017.
 Electricity generation encompasses a broad mix of technologies including Coal (e.g. Aberthaw), Gas (e.g. Baglan Bay), Wind (Cefn Croes), hydro-electricity (Dinorwig), solar thermal/PV and biomass electricity.

 Fossil fuels

 Fossil fuels are not renewables; historically, the economy of Wales has been driven by fossil fuels.
 The coal industry in Wales had reached large proportions by the end of the eighteenth century, and then further expanded to supply steam-coal for the steam vessels that were beginning to trade around the world.
 The Cardiff Coal Exchange set the world price for steam-coal and Cardiff became a major coal-exporting port.
 The South Wales Coalfield was at its peak in 1913 and was one of the largest coalfields in the world.
 In 2019 the percentage of electricity generated from coal was only 2% of total electricity generated.
 The last coal-fired power station in Wales was at Aberthaw, which finally closed its doors in March 2020.

 The total capacity of electricity generated from fossil fuels was 7.4 GW and came from three sources: